sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-entities/monitor-external-resources.md

 This example uses the `-r` (rename) flag to specify a shorter name for the dynamic runtime asset: `sensu-plugins-http`.

-You can also download the dynamic runtime asset definition for Debian or Alpine from [Bonsai][16] and register the asset with `sensuctl create --file filename.yml` or `sensuctl create --file filename.json`.
+You can also download the dynamic runtime asset definition from [Bonsai][16] and register the asset with `sensuctl create --file filename.yml` or `sensuctl create --file filename.json`.

 Then, use the following sensuctl example to register the Sensu Ruby Runtime dynamic runtime asset, `sensu/sensu-ruby-runtime`: